Visyond/website-hugo/site/content/casestudy/how-visyond-changed-the-way-elettronica-planned-their-sales-and-shortened-the-process-from-weeks-to-hours.md

 ![undefined](/img/Screen_Shot_2017-11-06_at_3.17.59_PM.png)

-> "Visyond’s automated tools are saving me a lot of time.
+> Visyond’s automated tools are saving me a lot of time.
 It took me days to stress test my forecasts and it now takes me a few clicks.
-This also gives me peace of mind that nothing will be forgotten or broken accidentally".
+This also gives me peace of mind that nothing will be forgotten or broken accidentally.

 ## After Visyond